flybywiresim/docs/docs/pilots-corner/a32nx-briefing/flight-deck/ovhd/fuel.md

 - AUTO:
     - Automatic control of transfer valves from center to inner tanks, if the CTR TK PUMP are set to ON/AUTO
-        - Valves open if inner tank level is 500kg below inner tank capacity.
+        - Valves open if inner tank level is 500 kg below inner tank capacity.
-        - Valves close when center tank has no fuel left or inner tank is full.
+        - Valves close when the center tank has no fuel left or the inner tank is full.
 - MAN:
     - Manual control of center tank valve to inner tanks with center tank pumps button switches.
 - FAULT:
-    - Amber light and ECAM caution appear, when the left or right-wing tank has less than 5000 kg (11000 lb) and center tank has more than 250 kg (550 lb).
+    - Amber light and ECAM caution appear, when the left or right-wing tank has less than 5000 kg (11,000 lb) and the center tank has more than 250 kg (550 lb).

 ### CTR TK PUMP 1 + 2

+!!! note ""
+     The A320NEO doesn't have traditional pumps for the center tank anymore.
+These have been replaced with jet pumps.
+Only the valves to the pumps can be controlled by the flight crew.
+The current aircraft model used by the FlyByWire A32NX has incorrect labels.

 - ON/AUTO:
-    - Valve is open if MAN mode is selected on MODE SEL pushbutton switch.
+    - Valve is open if MAN mode is selected wiht the MODE SEL pushbutton switch.
 The pump is automatically controlled when AUTO mode is selected.
 - OFF:
     - Valve is closed and the OFF button lights up white.

-!!! note ""
-     The A320neo doesn't have traditional pumps for the center tank anymore.
-These have been replaced jet pump.
-Only the valves to the pumps can be controlled by the flight crew.
-The current aircraft model used by the FlyByWire A32NX has incorrect labels.

 ### X FEED